JackTheSpades/SpriteToolSuperDelux/README.md

   An exit code of 0 is assumed to be success, everything else is failure.
 If a plugin returns an error, Pixi will treat it as fatal and stop execution.

   The version number is MAJOR\*100+MINOR\*10+PATCH, for example 1.32 will be 132 and 1.40 will be 140.

+  ### Consuming pixi as a library
+  Since version 1.41, Pixi can now be built as a dynamic (or static) library to be embedded and used within other applications.
+The bindings are available for C#, Python and C/C++ in the `src/api_bindings/` folder.

+  Building pixi normally via CMake as described in the BUILDING documentation will automatically build both the static and dynamic version of the library.

+  The documentation for the API offered is embedded as comments in the C binding `pixi_api.h`.

+  This will be improved in the future when a proper documentation will be written, but since for now the API is very young and potentially subject to big changes, it'll stay this way for now.

 ## Common Errors
   The vast majority of the time, xkas code will work just fine with Asar, the assembler that PIXI uses exclusively.